tmont/sahara/README.md

 [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator)
 to dynamically construct [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 This means sahara >=2.0.0 requires node v4 and up.
-If this is unacceptable, you should install `sahara@1.3.0`. sahara >=2.0.0 adds support for classes and fat-arrow functions.
-If you don't need those or don't want to add the required flags, use v1.3.0.
+If this is unacceptable, you should install `sahara@1.3.1`. sahara >=2.0.0 adds support for classes and fat-arrow functions.
+If you don't need those or don't want to add the required flags, use v1.3.x.

+The non-harmony branch is called `no-harmony`.

 ## Usage
 ### API